Updated: 12/17/2023 | Vancouver BC Travel Guide

 The Capilano suspension bridge is located just 15 minutes from downtown and can be accessed by the hop-on hop-off shuttle located in downtown Vancouver.
 You can also get there using Uber or by car.

 The Capilano suspension bridge is 140 meters (460 feet) long and is located 70 meters (230 feet) above the river.
-The bridge was constructed in 1889.
+The bridge was constructed in 1889 by a Scottish engineer who just wanted to cross the canyon to get to his cabin.
+Now it’s a major attraction that thousands flock to Vancouver just to experience.

-While it’s a pretty view, access to the bridge and park will cost you $60 USD.
+While it’s a pretty view, access to the bridge and parking will cost you $60+ USD per person.

 #4 Hike Lynn Canyon Park + Suspension Bridge